 Bagh Caves had been on my wishlist to visit since the time I studied Indian Art at the National Museum in Delhi.
 I still remember petite Dr. Anupa Pande explaining to us How to Read Ajanta Paintings one day with her focus on the important paintings and Jataka tales.
 The next day she spoke about these caves while also telling us that nothing remains on the walls of the caves now.
 However, the paintings have been carefully removed and preserved at the site museum.
 I have visited Ajanta a few times, but these caves always remained elusive.

 I wanted to visit them last time when I was traveling on the Queen’s Trail in MP but could not fit them in the itinerary.
-This time while attending Mandu Festival, I did not even plan it but the time to meet Bagh caves had come.
-So, in a matter of seconds, I was asked if I want to visit and my answer was an instant ‘Yes’.
-Within the next 10 minutes, I was in the car heading towards Dhar, the closest town for the caves.
+This time while attending Mandu Festival, I did not even plan it but the time to meet Bagh Caves had come.
+So, in a matter of seconds, I was asked if I wanted to visit and my answer was an instant ‘Yes’.
+Within the next 10 minutes, I was in the car heading towards Dhar, the closest town to the caves.

 History of Bagh Caves

-The cave paintings here are contemporary of Ajanta Caves.
+The cave paintings here are contemporary to Ajanta Caves.
 They are about 300 KMs apart but their topography is not very different.
-These caves are also man-made caves on the banks of the Bhagini river.
-These caves are a fine example of rock-cut architecture of India that probably began with Barabar caves in Bihar.
+These caves are also man-made caves on the banks of the Bhagini River.
+These caves are a fine example of the rock-cut architecture of India that probably began with Barabar caves in Bihar.

-The caves were probably abandoned with fall in Buddhism, by 10th CE or so.
+The caves were probably abandoned with the fall of Buddhism, by 10th CE or so.
 After this these became the abode of tigers of the region, hence getting the name Bagh.

 These caves are carved high up on a tall sandstone rock in a neat row.
 I understand that this is the only rock in sandstone in the area while most other rocks are hard basalt rocks.
 We can now reach this using the staircase, I wonder how did they reach it when it was first carved.